Celestron NexStar Evolution 8 review

 We switched the mount on, connected our tablet to the SkyQLink Wi-Fi using the free Celestron SkyPortal app (available for iOS and Android) and performed the star alignment routine.

-on each target with ease; most lay within the central 50 per cent of the view in the 40mm eyepiece.
+We aligned on each target with ease; most lay within the central 50 per cent of the view in the 40mm eyepiece.

-were in the centre of the 40mm eyepiece, and in the 13mm they were all within the inner 50 per cent.
+Accuracy was improved by aligning with the 13mm eyepiece; after doing this, most objects were in the centre of the 40mm eyepiece, and in the 13mm they were all within the inner 50 per cent.